 The Recruitment Process

-Your journey as a transcriber at TranscribeMe begins by you opening an account where you will be required to provide such pieces of information as your real full name and correct physical address, two valid email addresses – a “work” email and a PayPal email (both may be the same for some people) – your telephone number, etc.
+To begin your journey as a transcriber at TranscribeMe, you will be required to open an account on the website by providing such pieces of information as your real full name and correct physical address, two valid email addresses – a “work” email and a PayPal email (both may be the same for some people) – your telephone number, etc.

-After setting up your account, you will be required to download and thoroughly study and understand – to your finger tips – two documents which serve as a sort of passport to you successfully taking the TranscribeMe’s English Entrance Exam which will lead you to being incorporated into the TranscribeMe workforce.
+After setting up your account, you will be required to download and thoroughly study and understand – to your finger tips – two documents which serve as a sort of passport to your success in TranscribeMe’s English Entrance Exam which will lead you to being incorporated into the TranscribeMe workforce.

 The first is TranscribeMe’s Study Guide.
 This document details how transcription is done at TranscribeMe.
 Its style – the Clean Verbatim – is what is used by those already a part of the workforce.
 The first (Basic) part of the Study Guide is what you must apply during the entrance exam, hence the imperative to master its contents.